notcbeck123/SanDeigoBurritos/README.md

+This was the original README file that was clone from my professor's repo for my final exam in a course called DSCI-460

+# Course Goals And Objectives

+This course serves as a practical introduction to Machine Learning, also sometimes referred to as Statistical Learning.
+ The overarching “big” goals of this course are for students to:
+  * understand what machine learning is;
+  * use, interpret, and explain common measures of accuracy for machine learning algorithms;
+  * and, for a selection of common machine learning algorithms:

 # DSCI 460 S22 Final
 Final Project, DSCI 460 (Spring 2022)

   * Fork this repository.
-  * Make your professor (jhoggard@edinboro.edu) a collaborator on your copy of the project.
+  * Make your professor a collaborator on your copy of the project.
 (Go to Settings, then Manage Access on GitLab.)
   * Clone the repository to a directory on your computer.
   * Read the FinalProject file.
   * Create a separate RMarkdown file in the directory with your final report.